XR - CHEST PA VIEW

 Preparing for test

-Preparing for a Chest X-ray (PA View)
+Preparation for a Chest X-ray (PA View) is simple and straightforward.

 Best Time to Take the Chest X-ray (PA View)